EnterpriseExperience/EnterpriseExperience.github.io/README.md

 ## Introduction

-Welcome to the official Flames Hub documentation page, empowering success.
+Welcome to the official Flames Hub documentation page, enjoy our BETA API!

 ---